-Buying Guarantees of Origin from hydropower guarantees that the renewable energy consumed is from this source.
+Buying Energy Attribute Certificates (EACs) from hydropower guarantees that the renewable energy consumed is from this source.

 Historically people have used rivers for agriculture and to power watermills and sawmills for example.
 Today, rivers are re-directed through hydro generators to produce electricity.

 Reservoir production: Water is stored in reservoirs, with the flow controlled to produce an even supply.
 Pump storage plants pump water upstream during periods of low demand.
 The water is released when demand is increases.

 Run-of-River uses natural river flows, not reservoirs or water storage.

 Small Scale Origin hydropower plants are those with less than 20 MW capacity.

 A large share of the world’s power production comes from hydropower.
 In Norway, hydropower represents approximately 95% of the total electric power production.
 With typically about 125 TWh per annum, this is the highest volume in Europe.